 I know I am not alone.
-With the popularity of multi-level marketing organizations, more and more women are working 8-5 day jobs in addition to their MLM side hustle.
-Plus, let’s not forget about every dedicated mother who works all day and comes home to raise children.
+With the popularity of multi-level marketing organizations, more and more women are running side hustles in addition to working 8-5 day jobs.
+Plus, let’s not forget about every dedicated mother are raising children on top of working all. day. long.

 We work 8 am - noon, run chores on our lunch hours, work 1-5 pm, then go home and then work some more.
-Heck, let’s be realistic, even mothers who aren’t “gainfully employed” are working all day long and I am sure there are other women (non-mothers) doing the same.
-We are driven, goal oriented women so we work, then work some more.
+Heck, let’s be realistic, even mothers who aren’t “gainfully employed” are working all day long; and I am sure there are other women (non-mothers) doing the same.
+We are driven, goal oriented women; so, we work, and then work some more.

 For me, I work a daytime "muggle job" at a really great engineering firm (WGM Group) from 8-5 and my side hustle is running the Levitation Nation Aerial Studio.
 But it is not just a side hustle.
 It is a necessity.
 It is my dream.
-It is what I am called to do in this life, so I make it work even though some days, my schedule is crazy and I get dog tired.
+It is what I am called to do in this life, so I make it work even though my schedule is crazy and some days I am dog-tired.

 After my morning workout, I am off to my day job, where I work at a desk 8-5.
-I get a lunch hour but it usually consists of scarfing down food while running errands for the studio or trying to squeeze in a 45 minute aerial practice.
+I get a lunch hour but it usually consists of scarfing down food while running errands for the studio or trying to squeeze in a 45-minute aerial practice.
 After 5 pm, I either teach classes or head home to I answer emails and messages that have come in for Levitation Nation.
-I try to leave my weekends free to squeeze in one day of snowboarding (in winters) or hiking (in summers) and I use the other day is for food prep, rest & recovery.
-But those things happen usually only after spending a few hours at the computer working on advertising for Levitation Nation, articles for The Montana Woman Magazine or my blog (i.e. this article).
+I try to leave my Saturdays open to squeeze in one day of snowboarding (in winters) or hiking (in summers) and I use Sundays for food prep, rest & recovery.
+But those things happen usually only after spending a few hours at the computer working on advertising for Levitation Nation, articles for The Montana Woman Magazine, or my blog (i.e. this article).
 It can be exhausting to work so much.

 I dream someday the studio may be busy enough to be a sole source of income for me, but we aren’t there yet.
 In the meantime, taking me-time and leveraging the power of “no” helps me keep my sanity.
 Since you have read this far, I know you are a sister who relates to this busy life.
 I would love to hear your pointers on staying afloat!
 I would especially love to hear from you if our studio classes are part of what helps keep you sane.
 There are getting to be more and more ladies coming in to the studio for me-time, and it brings a smile to my face that we can be there for you.
 YOU are the reason for all of my hustle, and you are so worth it.
 XOXO, Mindy